lindbrook/packageRank/README.md

 ![](man/figures/README-month-1.png)<!-- -->

 Three things to note.
-First, if the last/current month (far right) is still in-progress (it’s not the end of the month), that observation will be split in two: one point for the in-progress total (empty black square), another for the estimated total (empty red circle).
+First, if the last/current month (far right) is still in-progress (it’s not yet the end of the month), that observation will be split in two: one point for the in-progress total (empty black square), another for the estimated total (empty red circle).
 The estimate is based on the proportion of the month completed.
 In the example above, the 635 observed downloads from April 1 through April 15 translates into an estimate of 1,270 downloads for the entire month (30 / 15 \* 635).
-Second, if a smoother is included, it will only use “complete”, not in-progress or estimated data.
+Second, if a smoother is included, it will only use “complete” observations, not in-progress or estimated data.
 Third, all points are plotted along the x-axis on the first day of the month.

 ##### `unit.observation = "week"`